 E. Coli is a federally recognized standard for fecal contamination.
 The state Health Department limit is 235 colonies of bacteria per 100 milliliters of water tested.

-Lake George’s Million Dollar Beach was closed one day at the beginning of the season, according to the DEC.
+Lake George’s Million Dollar Beach was closed early in the season on June 9 and part of the beach was closed on July 7, according to the DEC.

 The popular beach at the south end of Lake George closed June 9.
 It reopened the next day.